patefacio/mojo-learning/CODESPACE_SETUP.md

 - Try running the installation command again
 - Ensure you have proper permissions

-### If Mojo installation fails:
+### If `magic install` fails:
-- Make sure Magic CLI is properly installed and in your PATH
-- Try running `magic auth` to authenticate first
-- Check if you have access to Mojo (may require signing up at modular.com)
+- Check if you have access to Modular's packages (may require authentication)
-- The Magic CLI syntax has changed - try `magic install` without arguments first
-- Look for error messages about required authentication or package names
-- Try `magic search` to see available packages
+- Try running `magic auth login` if authentication is required
+- Check the `pixi.toml` file for any syntax errors

+### If Mojo is not found after installation:
+- Make sure you're in the activated environment: `magic shell`
+- Check if MAX was installed: `magic list | grep max`
+- Verify the environment is active (you should see the environment name in your prompt)

 ### If PATH issues persist:
 - Restart your terminal or create a new terminal session